-It’s beginning to look a lot like Christmas, especially at the George Eastman Museum in Rochester, New York.
-I pride myself on knowing all the cool places, but I have to give credit for finding this one to my parents, who live just outside of Rochester.
+It’s beginning to look a lot like Christmas, especially at the annual George Eastman House Gingerbread exhibit in Rochester, New York.
+I pride myself on knowing all the cool places, but give credit to my parents for finding this one.
 If it weren’t for them, I would have never known that this estate turned museum transforms into a holiday wonderland every year.

-The Sweet Creations exhibit is the one Christmas tradition I look forward to most, because I am obsessed with the gingerbread house masterpieces that go on display.
-There’s almost always a princess castle and uniquely shaped home that blow you away, and 2017’s display was no exception.
+The Sweet Creations exhibit is one of the Christmas traditions I look forward to the most, because I am obsessed with the gingerbread house masterpieces that go on display.
+There’s almost always a princess castle and uniquely shaped design that will blow you away.

 All the decorations, from the houses to the wreaths, are hand-crafted and donated by different organizations and families.
 It makes a big city feel that much smaller when people contribute to a common cause and foster a sense of community.
 I imagine George Eastman would be proud to see that his home has become a landmark for the people of Rochester.

 Who is George Eastman?